sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 > **state → virtual structure → diff → DOM**.

-In contrast, the Nablla type model adopts a more direct three-step path:
+In contrast, the Sercrod type model adopts a more direct three-step path:

 > **state (scope) → attributes → DOM**.

-The important point is not that Nablla is faster than virtual DOM approaches, but that Nablla **does not maintain a virtual DOM at all**.
+The important point is not that Sercrod is faster than virtual DOM approaches, but that Sercrod **does not maintain a virtual DOM at all**.

 In virtual DOM based approaches, developers must often consider both internal state and the real DOM, and the diffing logic exists as a separate layer from the core UI logic.
-The Nablla type model avoids this layer entirely: under the attribute-first principle, the DOM is treated as the unique target structure and attributes are the official interface between state and DOM.
+The Sercrod type model avoids this layer entirely: under the attribute-first principle, the DOM is treated as the unique target structure and attributes are the official interface between state and DOM.

 ### 2.3 Role of Web Components

 In the model described here, Web Components (Custom Elements) play the following roles:

 1. **Scope boundary**
-   Each Nablla element is a Custom Element and holds its own data scope, template, and lifecycle.
+   Each Sercrod element is a Custom Element and holds its own data scope, template, and lifecycle.
 This provides a natural boundary for UI segments.

 2. **Attribute change hook**
    Through `attributeChangedCallback` and related mechanisms, the element can receive notifications when specific attributes change, and then invoke its own internal logic such as `update()`.